solidjs/solid-start/docs/api/refetchRouteData.md

 ### Refetching all current route data

 Route data is most commonly invalidated and refetched when we perform route actions.
 However, sometimes we wish to refetch the data manually.
-The easiest way is execute `refetchRouteData` with no arguments.
+The easiest way is to execute `refetchRouteData` with no arguments.

 ```tsx twoslash
 import { refetchRouteData } from 'solid-start'